Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Introduction

 For disturbances and measurement noise with known frequencies, it is shown in \cite{zhang-saberi-stoorvogel-ACC2015} and \cite{zhang-saberi-stoorvogel-CDC2016} that exact synchronization is achievable.
 This is shown in \cite{zhang-saberi-stoorvogel-ACC2015} for heterogeneous MAS with minimum-phase and non-introspective agents and networks with time-varying directed communication graphs.
-Then, \cite{zhang-saberi-stoorvogel-CDC2016} extended this results for non-minimum phase agents utilizing localized information exchange.
+Then, \cite{zhang-saberi-stoorvogel-CDC2016} extended these results utilizing localized information exchange for non-minimum phase agents.

 For deterministic disturbances with finite power, the notion of $H_\infty$ almost synchronization is introduced by Peymani et.al for homogeneous MAS with non-introspective agents utilizing additional communication exchange \cite{peymani-grip-saberi}.
-The goal of $H_\infty$ almost synchronization is to reduce the impact of disturbances on the synchronization error to an arbitrarily degree of accuracy (expressed in the $H_\infty$ norm).
-This work was extended later in \cite{peymani-grip-saberi-wang-fossen,zhang-saberi-grip-stoorvogel, zhang-saberi-stoorvogel-sannuti2} to heterogeneous MAS with non-introspective agents and without the additional communication and for network with time-varying graphs. $H_\infty$ almost synchronization via static protocols is studied in \cite{stoorvogel-saberi-liu-nojavanzadeh-ijrnc19} for MAS with passive and passifiable agents.
+The goal of $H_\infty$ almost synchronization is to reduce the impact of disturbances on the synchronization error to an arbitrary degree of accuracy (expressed in the $H_\infty$ norm).
+This work was extended later in \cite{peymani-grip-saberi-wang-fossen,zhang-saberi-grip-stoorvogel, zhang-saberi-stoorvogel-sannuti2} to heterogeneous MAS with non-introspective agents and without the additional communication exchange and for network with time-varying graphs. $H_\infty$ almost synchronization via static protocols is studied in \cite{stoorvogel-saberi-liu-nojavanzadeh-ijrnc19} for MAS with passive and passifiable agents.
 Recently, necessary and sufficient conditions are provided in \cite{stoorvogel-saberi-zhang-liu-ejc} for solvability of $H_\infty$ almost synchronization for homogeneous networks with non-introspective agents and without additional communication exchange.
 Finally, we developed a scale-free framework for $H_\infty$ almost state synchronization for homogeneous network \cite{liu-saberi-stoorvogel-donya-almost-automatica} utilizing suitably designed localized information exchange.